Online Substance Abuse Counseling Degree Programs

-Foundations of Addiction This type of class studies addictive behaviors.
+Foundations of Addiction: In this course you may study addictive behaviors.
 Both the theories of what cause them and the impact they have on the person, family, and society.
 Students may also learn how to identify, prevent and treat them.

-Pharma Factors in Substance Abuse Treatment This type of class explores the impact of illicit drugs on the human brain and body.
+Pharma Factors in Substance Abuse Treatment: You will learn about the impact of illicit drugs on the human brain and body.
 Part of it may help students spot various drug groups and side-effects.
-Another aspect might look at issues in drugs of choice and medication-assisted therapy.
+Another aspect might look at issues in drugs of choice and medication assisted therapy.

-Substance Abuse Counseling Theory and Practice This type of class often looks at a range of proven counseling models.
+Substance Abuse Counseling Theory and Practice: In this course you may look at a range of proven counseling models.
 All which focus on ethical ways to treat substance use disorder. treatment.
-Students may learn to record progress notes from one-one and group therapy
+Students may learn to record progress notes from one on one and group therapy.

-Abnormal Behavior This type of class may foster a better understanding of human behavior.
+Abnormal Behavior: You will learn to better understand human behavior.
 Students may look at both normal and abnormal reactions to external stimuli.
-As such, they often develop better diagnostic skills.
+As such, this type of course may help you develop better diagnostic skills.

 How Long Does It Take to earn a Substance Abuse Counselor Degree?

-Earning a substance abuse counseling degree online may take about four years full-time.
-But many online colleges offer transfer credit.
+Earning a substance abuse counseling degree online may you take about four years full time.
+But many online colleges will offer you transfer credit.
 So, if you have an associate degree already, your path may be shorter.
-In contrast, if you prefer to take longer, there are part-time options available too.
+That said, if you prefer to take longer, there are part time options available to you, too.